aws-samples/sample-s3-listobjectversions-to-csv/README.md

 #### **Resume process**

-* The resume is automatic - just run the same command again and the tool will pick up where it left off.
+* The resume is automatic - just run the same command again and the script will pick up where it left off.
 * Looks for existing checkpoint file with matching checksum
 * Rejects checkpoints older than 24 hours
 * Validates CSV has not been updated externally